 For nearly 20 years, Net Promoter Score (NPS®) has been the hallmark of measuring the customer experience journey.
 Why?
 Because cultivating a sustainable business means you must cultivate loyal customers.
 With NPS, we gain a core measurement of customer loyalty and our customers’ likelihood of recommending us to others.
 It’s a valuable and convenient measurement, and it has sparked an interest in a wide range of performance metrics, benchmarks, and KPIs.

-Measuring the customer experience journey and learning from it are two different things.
+But measuring the customer experience journey and learning from it are two different things.
 In fact, McKinsey has written that too many organizations “squander the treasure that is customer feedback.”
 Knowing that customers are willing to recommend your business is one thing, but we have to dig deeper.
 We should want to learn why, to find out what we’re doing right and keep doing it.

 As for the detractors?
 They’re just as important; we must learn what needs to be changed, fixed, adjusted, or downright eliminated.
 Then, and this is equally important; you must focus on doing it.